Wolves Key Part Of Biodiversity

 When attempting to manage wolf populations in our modern world, we must admit that the threat of prion contamination in our watersheds and food chain now poses a much greater risk to several industries, human health, and homeland security than our god-given wolves ever did.
 In fact, predators are one of nature’s few defense barriers against the deadly spread of prion disease.

-As more people are learning every day, prions are a form of deadly protein that builds up in the cells and bodily fluids of people and animals afflicted with various forms of prion disease, including mad cow disease, chronic wasting disease, scrapie, and Creutzfeldt-Jakob Disease.
+As more people are learning every day, prions are a form of deadly protein that builds up in the cells and bodily fluids of people and animals afflicted with various forms of prion disease, including mad cow disease, chronic wasting disease, scrapie, and Creutzfeldt-Jakob disease.
 Prions now are such a formidable threat that the United States government enacted the Bioterrorism Preparedness and Response Act of 2002 to halt research on infectious prions in the United States in all but two laboratories.
-Now, infectious prions are classified as select agents that require special security clearance for lab research.
-The intent is to keep prions and other dangerous biological materials away from terrorists who might use them to contaminate, food, water, blood, equipment, and entire facilities.

 Dr. Stanley Prusiner earned a Nobel Prize in 1997 for identifying and studying deadly prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the growing significance of his discovery.